-Lexicon is a design language created with the aim of providing a common framework for building interfaces within the Liferay product ecosystem.
-A guide to foundations, components, patterns and contexts of use that contributes to give consistency and coherence to these products and, ultimately, provide a satisfactory and unified experience to its users.
+Lexicon is a design language that provides a common framework for building interfaces within the Liferay product ecosystem.
+It is a guide to foundations, components, patterns, and use cases that provide consistency and coherence to these products, and, ultimately, provides a satisfactory and unified experience to its users.

 |PENDING||The pattern has been designed and will be implemented either in Clay or a Product/Application.|

-Lexicon is not an implementation, it is just a set of patterns, rules and behaviors.
-Many different libraries could implement Lexicon.
+Lexicon is not an implementation.
+It is a set of patterns, rules, and behaviors that any library can implement.
 Liferay's Lexicon Experience Language web implementation is Clay.